 According to a Huffington Post poll in 2014, 88% of Americans claim to own at least one copy of a Bible, but only 48% of that number read it once a month, and only 9% read it daily.
 The numbers add up to 280 million people who own Bibles in the United States, and only 7 million people who read the Scriptures daily.
 This means that there is a vast majority of people, specifically over 273 million people, who don’t realize that a powerful book is left untouched in their homes.
 They leave the book to collect dust, not knowing how much was sacrificed by Christians throughout history for this book to be so widely distributed to every individual.
 They don’t comprehend what incredible story lies the broad epic we call the Holy Bible, the epic of Jesus Christ.

 Martin Luther, the father of the Reformation, translated the Latin texts into the common German language, in the 16th century, a deed which was considered a threat to the Roman Papacy.
 The Roman Catholic church was against the idea of translating Bibles for the common layman.
 The Roman church murdered many, such as John Wycliffe and William Tyndale, all for the cause of translating the Latin or Original Language texts into the vernacular.
 The Roman Church threatened the life of Luther and his family all because he wanted the New Testament to be translated into the everyday language.

-William Tyndale is the most famous bible translator in the english speaking world for his faithful dedication to accurately translate the original texts into the english tongue.
-But sadly, he is more well known for being martyred by the Catholic church, all for translating the Latin texts into the common english, so that even the average man could read the word of God.
+William Tyndale is the arguably the most famous Bible-translating martyr in the English speaking world.
+He is well-regarded by many Christian theologians and scholars for his faithful dedication to an accurately translated Bible.
+Sadly, he is more well known for being martyred by the Roman Catholic church, all for translating the Bible for the average man.

 Soli Deo Gloria.